spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/pcg-upgrade.md

 Once a PCG cluster profile update is complete, an event log message stating "all control planes are updated" is displayed in the event log.

+## Upgrade Path

+Before upgrading a self-hosted Palette instance to a new minor or major version, allow the Palette agent in the PCG to automatically upgrade to the latest version and manually approve any pending cluster profile updates.
+This will help you avoid compatibility issues between the PCG and the upgraded Palette.

+The general guideline is to upgrade self-hosted Palette instances to the lastest patch release of the current minor, then upgrade to the next minor version.
+For a major version upgrade, ensure the latest minor version is applied before upgrading to the next major version.

+In between each upgrade, ensure the Palette agent in the PCG and its cluster profile updates are applied.
+We recommed you allow approximately 30 min for the Palette agent to automatically update, followed by applying cluster profile updates, if applicable.
+This will reduce the risk of compatibility issues during a Palette upgrade.

+For instance, if you are upgrading from Palette v3.4.x to v4.2.x, ensure both Palette agent and cluster profiles updates are applied for the latest patch release of v3.4.x.
+Then, upgrade to Palette v4.0.x.

+Repeat this process for each subsequent upgrade to Palette v4.1.0 and beyond.